 d) Soothing Toners

-These focus on reducing redness, calming inflammation, and strengthening a compromised barrier.
+These focus on reducing redness, calming sensitivity, and supporting a resilient skin barrier.

 Look for: